openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 You can use a custom AOI defined by a drawn shape.
 This shape will be converted into a :code:`ee.FeatureCollection` on the fly.
 Select :guilabel:`draw a polygon` to use this method.

-The pointer in the map will be converted into a :icon:`fa fa-plus`.
+The pointer in the map will be converted into a :icon:`fa-solid fa-plus`.
 Click successively on the map to draw a polygon.

 Once the geometry is closed, the AOI will be previewed in the small map at the bottom of the frame.
-To validate it click the :btn:`<fa fa-check> Apply` button.
+To validate it click the :btn:`<fa-solid fa-check> Apply` button.
 Once validated, the map will zoom on the AOI and draw it in grey on the map.

 .. thumbnail:: ../_images/feature/aoi_selector/aoi_polygon.png
     :title: Select AOI based on drawn polygon